 In 1898 a new brick church building was dedicated, costing the then enormous sum of $3000.
 It was “state of the art”, with a basement, gallery and acetylene gas lighting.
 The extension of the choir loft occurred in 1920.
 In the mid-1970s the Province announced its intention to widen Highway #5 and in subsequent negotiation with Munn’s agreed to move the church building back 40 feet.
 This agreement included a new basement, well and septic system.
 The Manse was replaced with a parking lot, and a new manse built in an Oakville subdivision (since sold).
 The growth of the Munn’s congregation and the shortage of space initiated the building of the present Church Hall, Sunday school and church offices in 1989.
 Explosive growth in the area of North Oakville and the widening of Dundas Street has initiated many years of the congregation looking towards their Christian identity in the emerging neighbourhoods.
 Throughout its history Munn’s has enjoyed many long term serving ministers.
 In 2016 we find ourselves once again in negotiation with Halton Region as they prepare to widen the Dundas Street corridor in front of our church.

-We celebrate our past, and look to the present and the future with the hope and tenacity of our pioneers.
+We celebrate our past, minister with the community of North Oakville in the present, and look to the future with the hope and tenacity of our pioneering families..